-Keenan has completed regional planning research in Brazil in collaboration with UN-Habitat; housing research in NYC for the Carnegie Corporation of New York; urban technology research sponsored by Google, CISCO and Airbnb; zoning research with the NYC Department of City Planning; public resilience planning research for the Rockefeller Foundation; adaptive capacity research with Goldman Sachs; adaptive building design research in Tokyo for Hulic Co., Ltd.; international housing finance research sponsored by the Open Society Foundation; resilience research with the National Security Council; mobility research for the Lennar Foundation; urban development and design research in Miami supported by the Knight Foundation; climate planning research for the Regional Plan Association; urban systems research in NYC for the Audi Urban Future Initiative; resilience design and decision-support with the U.S. Army Corps of Engineers; and, socioeconomic indicator development for climate adaptation with the EPA and supported by the National Science Foundation.
-Keenan is one of the founding researchers of Kohn Pedersen Fox’s Urban Interface Laboratory and previously served as visiting faculty at the Bauhaus Academy in Dessau, Germany and at the Universiteit van Amsterdam.
-Keenan is a Fellow of the Forum + Institute for Urban Design and was previously a Pension Real Estate Association (PREA) Scholar and a Visiting Fellow at the Harvard Joint Center for Housing Studies.
-Keenan formerly served as Managing Editor to Silicon Valley’s first online housing and mortgage data service providers (formerly, housing.com) and began his research career working for the late Professor Charles Haar of Harvard Law School.
+Keenan has completed regional economic planning research in Brazil in collaboration with UN-Habitat; housing research in NYC for the Carnegie Corporation of New York; urban technology research sponsored by Google, CISCO and Airbnb; zoning research with the NYC Department of City Planning; public resilience planning research for the Rockefeller Foundation; real estate research with Goldman Sachs; adaptive building design research in Tokyo for Hulic Co., Ltd.; international housing finance research sponsored by the Open Society Foundation; resilience research with the National Security Council; mobility and real estate research for the Lennar Foundation; urban development research in Miami supported by the Knight Foundation; climate planning research for the Regional Plan Association; urban systems research in NYC for the Audi Urban Future Initiative; infrastructure resilience with the U.S. Army Corps of Engineers; resilience, infrastructure and demography research for the RAND Corporation and the U.S. Department of Homeland Security; and, socioeconomic indicator development for climate adaptation with the EPA, supported by the National Science Foundation.
+Keenan is one of the founding researchers of Kohn Pedersen Fox’s Urban Interface Laboratory and he began his research career working for the late Professor Charles Haar of Harvard Law School.

-Keenan currently serves on the Advisory Board of the Center for Hydro-Generated Urbanism at the University of Florida and the Board of Directors at America Adapts Media--the producers of the popular climate change podcast.
-Keenan formerly chaired the Keeping Currents initiative of the Van Alen Institute and served on the Advisory Board of the Mori Foundation’s Global City Power Index; the Advisory Committee of the Design First initiative of The Municipal Art Society; the Steering Committee of the Resilience Infrastructure Initiative at Stanford University and the Hoover Institution; and, as a juror for Architizer’s A+ Awards.
-Keenan was selected in 2012 as a ‘Thought Leader’ by the Journal of International Affairs.
+Keenan is the Executive Producer of the globally recognized climate change podcast America Adapts, which was nominated for Best “Green” Podcast at the 2021 iHeart Radio Podcast Awards and was a 2022 Webby Awards Honoree for Sustainability and Environment Podcasts.
+Keenan formerly chaired the Keeping Currents climate change initiative of the Van Alen Institute and served on the Advisory Board of the Mori Foundation’s Global City Power Index; the Advisory Committee of the Design First initiative of The Municipal Art Society; the Steering Committee of the Resilience Infrastructure Initiative at Stanford University; the Advisory Board of the Center for Hydro-Generated Urbanism at the University of Florida; and the Enhancing Community Resilience (EnCoRe) Program Oversight Committee at the National Academies of Sciences (NASEM).

-Keenan’s work bridging the art and science of the built environment includes contributions to exhibitions at the Museum of Modern Art, New York: Foreclosed: Rehousing the American Dream (Community Growth REIT) in 2012; Uneven Growth: Tactical Urbanism and Expanded Megacities (Community Growth Corporation) in 2014; Hong Kong Biennale (Archigram on the Margins: A Reinterpretation in the Face of Climate Change) in 2014, and the Southern California Institute of Architecture (Locavore Agritech) in 2010.
-Keenan has the distinction of being the first person to have exhibited an excel spreadsheet at the Museum of Modern Art, New York.
+Keenan’s work bridging the art and science of the built environment includes contributions to exhibitions at the Museum of Modern Art, New York (MoMA), including Foreclosed: Rehousing the American Dream (Community Growth REIT (2012)) and Uneven Growth: Tactical Urbanism and Expanded Megacities (Community Growth Corporation (2014)).
+Keenan has the distinction of being the first person to exhibit an excel spreadsheet at MoMA.

 For speaking engagements, please contact the Leigh Bureau: